6 Ways to Adapt Holiday Activities for Seniors with Dementia

 Plus, having sugar or alcohol may cause some people with dementia to behave differently (and not in a good way).

-Holidays are a great opportunity for older adults to spend time with their grandkids, nieces, or nephews.
+Holidays are an excellent opportunity for older adults to spend time with their grandkids, nieces, or nephews.

 Talking with children ahead of time about Alzheimer’s or dementia helps them overcome fears and encourages them to spend time with your older adult.

-Before the holiday visit, let kids know that odd behaviors or angry outbursts aren’t their fault, but are a normal part of the disease.
+Before the holiday visit, let kids know that odd behaviors or angry outbursts aren’t their fault, but are a regular part of the disease.

 During the visit, have an adult keep an eye on the kids in case your older adult says or does something unexpected.